-in Margaux ).
-That was the time in the Médoc, when there were still few vineyards here and it was only begun to drain the vast swamps and to cultivate viticulture.
+The winery is located in the municipality Pauillac in the same area in Médoc (Haut-Médoc, Bordeaux) in the immediate vicinity of the famous Château Latour, The land was acquired by Pierre de Mazure de Rauzan between 1686 and 1689 (he was also the owner of the later divided Chateau Rauzan in Margaux ).
+That was the time in the Médoc, when there were still few vineyards here and only then was it started to dry out the extensive swamps and to do wine-growing.
 His daughter married Baron Jacques de Pichon-Longueville in 1694, who was the first President of the Parliament of Bordeaux.
-From there on the estate was called "Château Pichon-Longueville".
-After the death of his descendant Baron Joseph de Pichon-Longueville in 1850, his three daughters inherited three-fifths and his two sons two-fifths of the estate.
-Later, the surviving son Raoul took over these two-fifths, from which then the opposite Château Pichon-Longueville Baron
+From then on the estate was called "Château Pichon-Longueville".
+After the death of his descendant Baron Joseph de Pichon-Longueville in 1850, his three daughters Sophie de Pichon, Vicomtesse de Lavaur and Comtesse de Lalande inherited three fifths and his two sons two fifths of the estate.
+Later, the surviving son Raoul took over these two fifths, from which the opposite then followed Château Pichon-Longueville Baron arose.